 A Quick Word About HTTPS

-If you have anything that your users might want private, it's highly advisable to use only HTTPS to deliver it.
-That of course means credit card and login credentials.
+If you have anything that your users might want private, it's highly advisable to use HTTPS to deliver it.
+That, of course, means credit card and login credentials.
 A login form will often set a cookie for example, which is sent with every other request to your site that a logged in user makes, and is used to authenticate those requests.
 An attacker stealing this would be able to perfectly imitate a user and take over their login session.
-To defeat these kind of attacks, you almost always want to use HTTPS for your entire site.
+To defeat these kinds of attacks, you almost always want to use HTTPS for your entire site.

 Google urges using HTTPS everywhere, but if you have limitations, then use it on sensitive data at the very least.

 If you have any questions regarding the security of your website or how ImageX can help you achieve your digital goals, contact one of the team.

 Main photo by Jason Blackeye on Unsplash